joshganote/ServerSideInventory/readme.md

 - clear appropriate search input(s) on search completion
 - add search functionality for description
 - display "no matches" if empty array is returned for a search
-- "remove" button for each item that makes use of a DELETE route on inventory controller
+- "remove" button for each item that makes use of a DELETE route